A2Amir/Sentiment-Analysis/README.md

 The notebooks below will train two macchine learning and LSTM deep leaning classifiers and movie reviews in the Internet Movie Database or IMDB dataset.
 The dataset I are going to use is very popular among researchers in Natural Language Processing, usually referred to as [the IMDb dataset](http://ai.stanford.edu/~amaas/data/sentiment/).
 It consists of movie reviews from the website imdb.com, each labeled as either 'positive', if the reviewer enjoyed the film, or 'negative' otherwise.

-* [The first notebook](https://github.com/A2Amir/Sentiment-Analysis/blob/master/sentiment_analysis.ipynb) will do it with a regular supervised learning classifier by  looking at a review as an unorganized collection of words.
+* [The first notebook](https://github.com/A2Amir/Sentiment-Analysis/blob/master/sentiment_analysis.ipynb) will do it with a regular supervised learning classifier by  looking at a review as an unorganized collection of words. to use this notebook, first download [the IMDb dataset](http://ai.stanford.edu/~amaas/data/sentiment/) then extrac it to the folder named data/imdb-reviews

 * [The second notebook](https://github.com/A2Amir/Sentiment-Analysis/blob/master/lstm_sentiment_analysis.ipynb) will exploit the sequentiality of the sentences and will train a more accurate classifier using a recurring neural network.

+##### to use
 ## 3. Sentiment Analysis with logistic Regression and Fully Connected layer and LSTM (Tensorflow 1)